Showing posts sorted by date for query dining plan. Sort by relevance Show all posts

 With a great amount of our leisure time spent in tropical climates, one of the most challenging aspects of our trip was packing.
 We just didn't know what to bring.
 Most of the port cities we visited are part of the largest temperate rainforest in North America.
 We were expecting daily rain and clouds, so having clothes that would dry fast was important.

 Before we left for our trip, we visited Sierra.
-It's part of the TJX family of brands (TJ Maxx, Marshalls, and HomeGoods), and offer the exact type of clothing were were looking for.
+It's part of the TJX family of brands (TJ Maxx, Marshalls, and HomeGoods) and offers the exact type of clothing we were looking for.
 Brands such as Columbia, Merrill, Spyder, and The American Outdoorsman fit the bill.
 I purchased half a dozen plain, colored t-shirts.
 They weren't the sporty dry-fast shirts you might be used to, though.
 These were much softer and thin.
 I got three or four pair of pants and a hooded, rainproof jacket.

 Something that surprised me as compared to Caribbean cruising was the ability to reuse outfits over the course of the trip.
 Since the temps were mild, our clothes weren't disgusting at the end of the day after exploring each port.
 I'd layer a t-shirt, long sleeve, and possibly a sweatshirt with a pair of quick-dry pants and waterproof shoes.
 We'd carry a backpack with stocking caps, gloves, and rain coats just in case.
 Here is a complete list of my clothes as well as other odds and ends I took.
 Coming Soon!